da4089/py-xdrlib/README.md

   * IDL parser
     * Need to add support for `struct` and `union`
   * Code generator
-* Tell someone about this; maybe get it added to the PEP?
 * Investigate the newer RFCs (1832/4506) and see if there's anything needs to be done to comply with them.
   * If so, and it can be done transparently, just do it.